Updated September 16, 2023

 - Rotate view = mouse center button and move mouse.

-These keys help in creating and moving objects and viewing them in different angles.
+These keys help in creating and moving objects and viewing them from different angles.

 Step 3: Select text and click “Tab” to get text mode on.